This article will explain several ways to get out of debt and live debt free.

-One way to get out of debt is to understand that there are two types of debt: a good and a bad debt.
+The first step to take in order to get out of debt is to understand that there are two types of debt: a good and a bad debt.
 A good debt is a one that helps you to buy something that increases in value and generates income.
 For example, borrowing money to buy a house or investment property is considered a good debt, because it may increase in value and generate monthly rental income.

 On the other hand, a bad debt is one that does not earn you any income and is not tax deductible.
 A good example would be taking a personal loan for a holiday, or use a credit card to purchase a TV.
 So in order to get out of debt and live debt free, avoid bad debts at all cost.

 If you are ready to get out of debt, follow the steps below:

 1. Get A Part-time Job or Work Overtime to Get Out of Debt

 Getting a part time job is a good way to get out of debt fast.
 A part-time job, for example, or working overtime can bring an additional $500 a week, and can help pay down a high interest credit card or car loan.

 There are some side hustles you can do to bring home extra money and get out of debt.